-Where a procedure is performed multiple times on different dates, and the coding standards direct that the procedure is to be coded once only (e.g. pharmacotherapy or blood products), the date allocated is the date when the procedure was first performed.
+Where a procedure is performed multiple times on different dates, and the Australian Coding Standards (ACS) direct that the procedure is to be coded once only (e.g. pharmacotherapy for neoplasms blood products), the date allocated is the date when the procedure was first performed.